kevingzhang/blog/content/posts/just-had-my-longest-vacation.md

 ---
-title: "Just Had My Longest Vacation"
+title: "Just Had My Longest Vacation and Back to Work"
 date: 2020-01-28T15:07:43-08:00
 draft: false
 ---
-# I just had my longest vacation and back to work

 I did not update my blog for a month.
 Where did I go?
 I just had my longest vacation since my first job.
 I went to Florida and Bamahas Islands cruise vacation with my family.
 After that, I went to the Arizona desert for a camping trip with my RV group members.
 It took me about a month in total.
 I never had such an extended vacation in my whole life because I have never been laid off.
 All my previous jobs are connected back to back, even overlapped a few times - I have to use the last job's vacation time to cover the early start of the next career.
 This time, I make a brave decision.
 I am not going to find a new job after resignation.
 I would enjoy my own time.
 It happened to be the Christmas and New Year holiday.
 So I enjoyed an extended year-end holiday I never had before.
 That was awesome!